It takes a village to raise a child...and $233,610, according to the latest figures from the Department of Agriculture.

 That doesn't necessarily mean cheap clothes, however—buy well-made garments that will last through a few tussles on the playground before they inevitably end up in a Goodwill donation bin.

 Oh, and by the way, Goodwill?
-Totally a great place to shop for children.
+It's a totally great place to shop for children.
 Where else can you pick up seven name-brand shirts for a couple of bucks?
 Just be sure to launder those clothes before you pass them off to the kids.

-Sure, every kid on your block has a smartphone, but your job as a parent isn't to make your child like every other child; it's to do what's best for him or her.
+Sure, every kid on your block has a smartphone, but your job as a parent isn't to make your child like every other child; it's to do what's best for them.

 That might mean refusing a request for a new cellphone, at least until your child is responsible enough to carry one.
 Ditto for tablets and other mobile devices.

 When you believe that your kid's ready for a phone, try giving them a cheap, non-smartphone (yes, they still make them) for a few months.
 If that device isn't irreparably damaged by the end of the trial period, you can consider a more expensive option.

 Remember, even if your kid's ready for a smartphone, you don't need to buy a brand-new model.
 Look on Craigslist for a gently used smartphone, taking care to wipe the storage before handing it over.
 Your pocketbook will thank you (even if your child doesn't).

 Bikes are expensive, and there's not a huge advantage to buying them new.
 With a little elbow grease, you can fix up any old bike so that it looks great, and those brand-new mountain bikes aren't so great in the first place—just ask any bike repair shop for their opinion on the big box store specials.

 If you can find them, older bikes are built to last, and they'll teach your kid some important skills (repairing a flat tire, for instance, or resetting a chain).
 Your kid won't care if a bike's secondhand, anyway, and you'll save a decent amount of money.